CSStarfish/Class-Responses/July21Response.md

 **5. Redefine your classifier using the DNNLinearCombinedClassifier() as well as the LinearClassifier().
 Retrain your model and compare the results using the three different estimators you instantiated.
 Rank the three estimators in terms of their performance.**

 *   I have included the results for the DNNLinearCombinedClassifier() and LinearClassifier() below, as well as the original results with the DNNClassifier for reference.
 Based on these results, the DNNLinearCombinedClassifier and LinearClassifier both achieved the highest accuracy of approximately 0.967.
 While they both shared the same accuracy value, the average loss for the LinearClassifier was significantly lower than the average loss for the DNNLinearCombinedClassifier.
-The average loss for the LinearClassifier was approximately 0.069 and the average loss for the DNNLinearCombinedClassifier was approximately 0.326, which indicates that the LinearClassifier is the most accurate classifier for this situation because the accuracy of a model is inversely proportional to its loss value.
+The average loss for the LinearClassifier was approximately 0.069 and the average loss for the DNNLinearCombinedClassifier was approximately 0.327, which indicates that the LinearClassifier was the-best performing classifier for this situation.
+This is because the accuracy of a model is inversely proportional to its loss value.
+The prediction probabilities also help to confirm that the LinearClassifier estimator had the best performance, as this produced the highest prediction probabilities out of all three estimators.

-*   **LinearClassifier Results:**
+*   **1. LinearClassifier Results:**
       Testing Accuracy: 0.967
       Average Loss: 0.069

+      This model correctly predicted a Setosa to be a Setosa with 99.2% probability, a Versicolor to be a Versicolor with 97.3% probability, and a Virginica to be a Virginica with 95.9% probability.

-*   **DNNLinearCombinedClassifier Results:**
+*   **2. DNNLinearCombinedClassifier Results:**
       Testing Accuracy: 0.967
       Average Loss: 0.327

+      This model correctly predicted a Setosa to be a Setosa with 91.4% probability, a Versicolor to be a Versicolor with 57.5% probability, and a Virginica to be a Virginica with 69.5% probability.

-*   **DNNClassifier Results:**
+*   **3. DNNClassifier Results:**
       Testing Accuracy: 0.733
       Average Loss: 0.587

+      This model correctly predicted a Setosa to be a Setosa with 58.0% probability, a Versicolor to be a Versicolor with 49.3% probability, and a Virginica to be a Virginica with 69.8% probability.

 ---
 ---